TrueSightDAO/.github/profile/README.md

 - We bring our vision to life by driving positive change through profitable social ventures that promote social and environmental justice, alleviating suffering.
 By building and contributing to these ventures, we earn governance tokens that increase in value as our impact grows.
 This increasing value allows us to create a meaningful impact on the world while supporting the self-actualization of our members.

-- Our core values are Autonomy, Trustlessness, and Diversity.
+- Our core values are Mindfulness, Compassion and Equanimity.

 - Our core thesis is a metagame where participants collaboratively build profitable businesses while validating these four key hypotheses:
     - Open-source principles have the potential to extend far beyond the tech realm, fostering impactful businesses capable of disrupting unjust practices.